Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores: Semiparametric Efficiency Bounds

 \begin{theorem} Suppose that Assumptions \ref{ass:id}-\ref{ass:full-rank-gradient} hold.
 The efficient influence function of $\beta$ is

 Consequently, the semiparametric efficiency bound is

 \end{theorem}

-\begin{remark} This result is a direct generalization of Theorem 3 of \cite{chen2008semiparametric} to the multivalued treatment environment.
-Actually, when the treatment variable is binary ($\cJ = \{0, 1\}$), our result coincides with theirs.
-Recall that \cite{lee2018efficient} considers the efficiency in the cases where the propensity score is partially known, i.e., $p_j^\ast$ is known for some $j$ but not for others.
-On the other hand, Theorem \ref{thm:eff-bound} models the ``partial knowldge'' of the propensity score by imposing a parametric assumption. \end{remark}
+This result is a direct generalization of Theorem 3 of \cite{chen2008semiparametric} to the multivalued treatment environment.
+Indeed, when the treatment variable is binary, i.e., $\cJ = \{0, 1\},$ our result coincides with theirs.
+Recall that \cite{lee2018efficient} considers the efficiency in the cases where the propensity score is partially known, i.e., $p_j^\ast$ is known for some $j$ but not for the others.
+On the other hand, we model the ``partial knowldge'' of the propensity score by imposing a parametric assumption.